 It’s normal and expected that this is a “Provisional” ATO.
 The JAB does not have the authority to issue an ATO for a system at your agency.
 Only your own agency has the authority to issue ATOs for systems that your agency uses or operates.

 So instead, the JAB issues a pre-authorization that your agency can review, including an audited documentation package.
-Agency staff can access the package using this FedRAMP form (Package ID F1607067912).
+Any federal employee or contractor can access the package using this FedRAMP form (Package ID F1607067912).
 If your agency finds that the cloud.gov P-ATO meets their requirements, they can issue an ATO for cloud.gov.
 Here’s a template agency ATO letter (.docx).

 How customer system ATOs work